MinaSameh1/swapi-cache/README.md

 ## Description

-A project that aims to integrate with [Star Wars API](https://swapi.dev/documentation), it is made using [Nest](https://github.com/nestjs/nest) and has caching
+A project that aims to integrate with [Star Wars API](https://swapi.dev/documentation), it is made using [Nest](https://github.com/nestjs/nest) and has caching.

+Swagger docs avaliable at `/docs`, ex: `http://localhost:8000/docs#/`

 ## Installation